 Health & safety

-Medical care: Kings Pool Camp's managers are first-aid trained, and a first-aid kit is kept on site.
+- King’s Pool Camp's managers are first-aid trained, and a first-aid kit is kept on site.
+There is a nurse in Maun who is on call and can be contacted by radio 24 hours a day.
 In the event of an emergency, guests can be flown out to the nearest doctor in Maun.
-There is nurse in Maun who is on call and can be contacted by radio 24 hours a day.
+Please note that it is only possible to fly out of camp during daylight hours as the bush airstrips do not have any lighting at night.

-Fire safety: Fire extinguishers are kept on the balconies of all suites and in the main area.
+- Fire extinguishers are placed on the balconies of all suites and in the main area.

-Laundry facilities: A full laundry service is included and, wherever possible, will be returned to guests on the same day.
+- A full laundry service is included and, wherever possible, items ill be returned to guests on the same day.